tuist/handbook/handbook/security/secure-development-and-operations/secure-development-policy.md

 ## Application vulnerability management

-Application code should be scanned prior to deployment.
-Patches to address application vulnerabilities that materially impact security should be deployed within 90 days of discovery.
+Application code and dependencies should be scanned continuously using GitHub Dependabot, Snyk, and Sobelow according to the requirements outlined in the [Vulnerability Scanning Policy](../secure-development-and-operations/vulnerability-scanning-policy.md).
+All Internet-exposed services and remote client applications shall undergo weekly vulnerability scanning.
+Sobelow shall be used for detecting vulnerabilities in Elixir application code with each commit, causing CI pipeline failures if security issues are detected.
+Patches to address application vulnerabilities shall be deployed according to the severity-based timelines defined in the Vulnerability Scanning Policy.

 ## System acceptance testing